-If you’d like to read more, you can head to the www.nhs.uk/vaccine website.
+If you’d like to read more, you can head to this page on the NHS website.
 If you have any questions or concerns about getting the vaccine, we would recommend that you give your GP a call.
 You will be able to discuss your options, worries and make sure your contact details are up to date.

 Posted by Amy Saunders on Friday 19th February 2021

 Amy is Manchester Cares' Volunteer and Outreach Coordinator.